 Some people use statistics to try to figure out their chance of getting cancer and to understand their treatment options and chances of treatment success.
 But statistics only show what happens to large groups of people.
-Because no two women are alike, you cannot s alway use statistics to predict what might happen to you.
+Because no two women are alike, you cannot s always use statistics to predict what might happen to you.
 It is very important that your particular findings be put into context by an expert.
 Gynecologic oncologists are subspecialists with advanced training in the diagnosis, treatment, and surveillance of female cancers including endometrial cancer.

 These U.S. statistics are from the American Cancer Society’s Cancer Facts & Figures 2014: